spec

 Platform compatibility

-Platform Status
+Platform Status Notes

-Claude Code ✅ Supported
+Claude Code ✅ Supported First-class runtime adapter; auto-discovery from ~/.claude/skills/

-Cursor 🟡 Community support
+Cursor 🟡 Community support Tested platforms list; runtime adapter TBD

-Windsurf / Codeium 🟡 Community support
+Windsurf / Codeium 🟡 Community support No adapter shipped yet

-Claude.ai (web) 🟡 Session install (no persistent state required)
+Claude.ai (web) 🟡 Session install No persistent state required

 A3IP skills are a superset of SKILL.md — any A3IP skill is already compatible with every SKILL.md-supporting platform.